 Knowing that the wine was once in the ocean did change the way we perceived it.
 As we tasted it, we imagined the people on the boat going to extricate their underwater wine treasure trove.
 The wine’s natural salinity evoked the idea of the sea and I find myself longing to be there.
 An idea pops into my head: is there a U-Pick wine-of-the-sea?
 I would pay good money to go diving for a bottle.

-The 2 ‘Ws’ of Underwater Wine
+The Two ‘Ws’ of Underwater Wine

 WHO is Putting Wine Overboard?
-The List.
+A Short List.

 Ever since finding out about Sketch in 2008 we’ve discovered a few other people aging wine underwater.
 As far as we can tell, white and sparkling wine are the only styles of wine that get dunked.
 There have been tests in large lakes and rivers (that don’t freeze) as well.
 If you find out about one not listed below, put a note in the comments.